EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-os-app.md

 ---

+## Accessing files outside the scope of your home directory

+A feature of JupyterLab is that it constrains your ability to browse files to your home directory and subdirectories.
+This means that you **cannot** access your project's `/safe_data` subdirectory via:

+* File browser panel.
+* **File** menu, **Open from Path...** menu option.

+However, you **can** access these directories and files via:

+* Python code.
+* JupyterLab Terminal.
+* **File** menu, **Save Notebook As...** menu option.

+!!!
+Tip

+    A workaround to make this directory visible via JupyterLab file browsers is to create symbolic links from your home directory to this directory.
+This can be done within a JupyterLab Terminal as follows:

+    ```console
+    $ ln -s /safe_data/PROJECT_SUBDIRECTORY safe_data
+    ```

+---

 ## Installing Python packages

 JupyterLab is configured with your web proxy environment variables so you can install packages from PyPI when using JupyterLab.